drhuffman12/crystal_ray_tracer/README.md

 `examples/jzakiya`

 This will generate the example image (based on the image used for https://github.com/edin/raytracer) called `crystal-raytracer.png` in (for now) the root of the repo.
+(TODO: Get an actual generated image(s) from code in https://github.com/edin/raytracer to compare... or was that done already?)

 This file will look like: